Más definiciones de PioneerDefinición de Pioneer en:

 verbo[with object] Volver al principio

-- 1Develop or be the first to use or apply (a new method, area of knowledge, or activity): the technique was pioneered by a Swiss doctor in the 1930sMás ejemplos en oraciones
+- 1Develop or be the first to use or apply (a new method, area of knowledge, or activity): he has pioneered a number of innovative techniquesMás ejemplos en oraciones

 - Mr Budge said he would overcome the geological problems with so-called retreat mining, a technique successfully pioneered at Selby.